-As of June 30, 2023, the District had commitments with respect to unfinished capital projects of approximately \$4.5 million to be paid from 2015 and 2022 Measures B.
+As of June 30, 2024, the District had commitments with respect to unfinished capital projects of approximately \$72.7 million to be paid from 2015 and 2022 Measures B.

-NOTE 6 - OVERSIGHT COMMITTEE
+NOTE 5 - OVERSIGHT COMMITTEE

 Education Code Section 15282(a) states that the Citizens' Oversight Committee must consist of at least seven members and must be comprised of the following members: one member shall be active in a business organization representing the business community located within the district, one member shall be active in a senior citizens' organization, one member shall be active in a bona fide taxpayers' organization, one member shall be the parent or guardian of a child enrolled in the District, and one member shall be both a parent or guardian of a child enrolled in the district and active in a parent-teacher organization, such as the Parent Teacher Association or school site council.
+Currently, the Committee is missing a member active in a business organization, a parent/guardian of a child at the High School District and a parent/guardian of a child at the high school district who is also active in a parent-teacher organization.